-- 4.3.1 Using agencies - (a) Our HR department follows firm policy and only uses agreed, specified, reputable recruitment agencies. - (b) To reduce the potential for slavery and human trafficking, we conduct due diligence checks on recruitment agencies before adding them to our list of approved agencies.
-This includes: - (i) Investigating their reputations for sound business and ethical practices - (ii) Asking the agency to provide assurances that the appropriate checks have been made on the persons they are supplying to ensure that they are not supplying personnel who may be the victims of human trafficking - (c) We keep agencies on the list under regular review and will remove agencies from our lists of preferred suppliers if we are made aware that they turn a blind eye to modern slavery and human trafficking. - 4.3.2 General recruitment - (a) We verify staff are legally able to work in the relevant office. - (b) We provide information to all new recruits on their statutory rights including sick pay, holiday pay and any other benefits they may be entitled to. - 4.4 If, through our recruitment process, we suspect someone is being exploited, the HR department will follow our reporting procedures (See Reporting slavery).
+- 4.3.1 Using agencies - (a) Our HR department follows firm policy and only uses agreed specified reputable recruitment agencies. - (b) To reduce the potential for slavery and human trafficking, we diligence recruitment agencies before adding them to our list of approved agencies.
+This includes: - (i) investigating reputation - (ii) asking the agency to provide assurances that the appropriate checks have been made on the person they are supplying - (c) We keep agents on the list under regular review.

+4.3.2 General recruitment

+- (a) We verify staff are legally able to work in the relevant office. - (b) We provide information to all new recruits on their statutory rights including sick pay, holiday pay and any other benefits they may be entitled to. - 4.4 If, through our recruitment process, we suspect someone is being exploited, the HR department will follow our reporting procedures (See Reporting slavery).